Behaalotecha. The Marshmallow Test

 In this way, God educates them.
 Anything will become boring after a day and a night and another day!
 God gives them what they want!
-But as happens so often, it is the desire itself that is more alluring than actually having the object of desire.
+But as happens so often, it is the desire for novelty itself that is more alluring than actually having the object of desire.

 C.S Lewis writes:

-These things—the beauty, the memory of our own past—are good images of what we really desire; but if they are mistaken for the thing itself they turn into dumb idols, breaking the hearts of their worshippers.
+These things—the beauty, the memory of our own past—are good images of what we really desire; but if they are mistaken for the thing itself, they turn into dumb idols, breaking the hearts of their worshipers.
 For they are not the thing itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have not visited.”

 The thing about the Manna is that it is precisely based upon needs and not desires.
 It is the inverse of the quail.
-It is a daily ration of food as God instructed Israel:
+Manna is a daily ration of food as God instructed Israel: